-пу

-(3) For officers or

-employees to engage in

-"insider trading" of shares

-of stock of the Company

-by using material

-information not generally

-known to the investing

-public but acquired by the

-officer or the employee

-by virtue of his work or

-functions in the Company.

-The conflict of interest

-policy is enforced through

-the requirement for the

-execution by incoming

-officers and employees,

-as a condition for

-employment, of the

-conflict of interest

-undertaking conflict of

-interest undertaking that

-documents the

-affirmation by the

-signatory that he has read

-the policy and agrees to

-abide by its terms and

-that he is not in a conflict

-of interest situation and,

-in the event he that he

-will be, he will disclose

-the same to Management

-through the Conflict of

-Interest Committee.
+(3) For officers or employees to engage in "insider trading" of shares of stock of the Company by using material information not generally known to the investing public but acquired by the officer or the employee by virtue of his work or functions in the Company.

+The conflict of interest policy is enforced through the requirement for the execution by incoming officers and employees, condition for a employment, of the conflict of interest undertaking conflict of interest undertaking that documents affirmation the by signatory that he has read the policy and agrees to abide by its terms and that he is not in a conflict of interest situation and, in the event he that he will be, he will disclose the same to Management through the Conflict of Interest Committee.

 Corporate Policy Manual

-The Corporate Policy

-Manual of the Company

-revised on April 26, 2000

-(the "Corporate Policy

-Manual") also contains a

-policy statement against

-conflict of interest that

-requires officers and

-employees to avoid any

-conflict between personal

-interest and the interest

-of the Company in dealing

-with suppliers, customers

-and all other

-organizations and

-individuals doing to
+The Corporate Policy Manual of the Company revised on April 26, 2000 (the "Corporate Policy Manual") also contains a policy statement against conflict of interest that requires officers and employees to avoid any conflict between personal interest and the interest of the Company in dealing with suppliers, customers and all other organizations and individuals doing to seeking to do business with the Company or any of its affiliates.

-seeking to do business with the Company or any of its affiliates.
-Code of Conduct The Code of Conduct of Conduct reiterates the conflict of interest policy of the Company that proscribes the engagement in any business relationship or activity which might detrimentally conflict with the interest of the Company.
-Under its terms, a conflict of interest, actual or potential, may arise where, directly or indirectly, where (a) one engages in a business relationship or activity with anyone who is party to a transaction with the Company, (b) one is in a position to derive a personal benefit or a benefit by making or influencing decisions relating to any transaction, (c) an independent judgment of the Company's best interest cannot be exercised, and (d) an employee with close relative(s) is employed by another oil company.
-A full disclosure of any interest which the director, his immediate family or close relatives and friends may have in the Company is required to be made.
-The Code of Conduct further generally prohibits against
+Code of Conduct

+The Code of Conduct of Conduct reiterates the conflict of interest policy of the Company that proscribes the engagement in any business relationship or activity which might detrimentally conflict with the interest of the Company.

+Under its terms, a conflict of interest, actual or potential, may arise where, directly or indirectly, where (a) one engages in a business relationship or activity with anyone who is party to a transaction with the Company, (b) one is in a position to derive a personal benefit or a benefit by making or influencing decisions relating to any transaction, (c) an independent judgment of the Company's best interest cannot exercised, and (d) an employee with close relative(s) is employed by another oil company.